 Before getting into camera settings and lighting set-up, I want to give a brief explanation of the three key components which will affect your exposure.
 These are ISO, Aperture, and Shutter Speed.
 For this tutorial, two of these are very important and one is not important at all, but all three should be understood.

 In the days of film, ISO was the “speed” of the film that you put in your camera.
 The higher the ISO number was, the more sensitive to light and the coarser the film grain.
 An ISO of 100 was recommended for bright sunny days and an ISO of 400 or 800 was better for dimmer indoor shooting.
 As the number increased, the image quality decreased.
 The same is true in digital photography.
-Every digital camera has a range of ISO settings which can be adjusted for different lighting situations.
-Modern DSLRs tend to give relatively clean results for high-ISO shooting, but the ideal is generally 100 (with the exception being Nikon, which I understand is 200) if you want the absolute sharpest clearest image possible.
+The camera has a native ISO and any increase is like turning up the volume, which boosts the signal but also boosts the noise.
+The ideal is to use the native ISO, which is the cleanest.
+This is generally 100.

 The aperture, or f-Stop, is the adjustable opening inside the lens which regulates how much light passes through to the shutter.
 As you change the f-stop, the opening gets larger or smaller.
 Some lenses are capable of allowing in significantly more light than others, thus allowing for faster exposures.
 This is what people are referring to when they talk about a lens being “fast” or “slow.”
 The lower the f-stop number, the more light is being allowed to pass through.
-Typically, shooting with the aperture fully open will give a softer image and possibly darker corners (vignetting) so it is not the ideal setting for reproducing artwork.
+Typically, shooting with the aperture fully open will give a softer image and darker, even softer corners, so it is not the ideal setting for reproducing artwork.
 Likewise, shooting with a very tiny aperture will cause diffraction which will also result in a soft image (similar to the effect of squinting your eyes).
-Though it varies from lens to lens, all have an ideal setting for optimal sharpness.
-With DSLR, that setting is commonly between f8 and f11.
-Point and shoots tend to have much more variety to the aperture ranges which they allow so it is hard to give a standard go-to, but your safest bet is to avoid the extremes.
+Though it varies from lens to lens, all have an ideal setting for optimal sharpness which tends to be in the middle of the range.
+You’re usually safe between f8 and f11, but a few comparison shots will tell you for sure.
+Compact cameras tend to have much more variety to the aperture ranges which they allow so it is hard to give a standard go-to, but your safest bet is to avoid the extremes.
 Zooming may also limit the range available.
 It never hurts to shoot controlled tests at each f-stop to determine the optimal sharpness for any piece of equipment.